Amy-S-Anderson/multilingualism-evolution-ABM/README.md

 # multilingualism-evolution-ABM
-agent-based models of the evolutionary dynamics of multilingualism
+agent-based model of the evolutionary dynamics of multilingualism